Holden (automobile): WB

-With the release of the WB range, the sedan and station wagon bodystyles were dropped, leaving only the ute, panelvan and cab chassis body styles, the WB also introduced the Blue motor, bringing an end to the Red's 17 year run.
-After the WB ended production, production of the Holden came to an end after 36 years, with Holden moving their focus to its smaller Commodore model.
+With the release of the WB range, the sedan and station wagon bodystyles were dropped, leaving only the Commercial body styles (ute, panelvan and one tonner/cab chassis).
+The WB Series introduced the Blue motor, bringing an end to the Red Motor's 17 year run, although, retaining the displacements seen in the HZ Series Red Motors, with upgrades such as better Crankshaft balancing, more modern seals and bearings, among others.
+The One Tonner at long last, received a much needed facelift for the WB Series, discontinuing the HQ styled front clip after 9 years of production.

+When the WB ended production, production of the Holden came to an end after 36 years, with Holden moving their focus to its smaller Commodore model.